DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Experiments

 While most current \ac{3dgs} \ac{slam} methods are limited to small-scale indoor environments due to memory constraints, our approach enables evaluation on long-sequence outdoor scenarios.
 To demonstrate the versatility of our method across different settings, we evaluate on both established indoor datasets and outdoor sequences.
 More specifically, we evaluate our method on datasets Replica~\cite{straub2019replicadatasetdigitalreplica}, TUM-RGBD~\cite{sturm12iros}, and KITTI~\cite{Geiger2012CVPR}.
 Replica~\cite{straub2019replicadatasetdigitalreplica} is a high-quality indoor dataset featuring photorealistic 3D reconstructions of various room environments.
 TUM-RGBD~\cite{sturm12iros} is a dataset containing RGB-D sequences captured in different indoor environments (offices, hallways, households) with handheld cameras.
 KITTI~\cite{Geiger2012CVPR} is a comprehensive multi-kilometer outdoor dataset collected from a moving vehicle that includes stereo images, LiDAR scans, and GPS measurements.

 We evaluate localization accuracy using \ac{ate}, and assess reconstruction quality through \ac{psnr}, \ac{ssim}, and \ac{lpips}.
-Among these metrics, \ac{lpips} best correlates with perceptual reconstruction quality~\cite{zhang2018unreasonableeffectivenessdeepfeatures}.
 For computational efficiency, we measure the total wall-clock time required to process each complete sequence, which provides the most transparent measure of real-world deployment performance.
-We report this as processing FPS (total frames ÷ total time) to enable fair comparison across methods processing identical frame sequences, independent of their internal optimization strategies.
-Note that datasets with lower capture rates (e.g., KITTI at 10 FPS) naturally yield lower processing FPS values due to fewer total frames, regardless of per-frame processing efficiency.
+We report this as processing FPS (total frames ÷ total time) to enable fair comparisons across methods that process identical frame sequences, independent of their internal optimization strategies.
+Note that datasets with lower capture rates (e.g., KITTI at 10 FPS) naturally yield lower processing FPS values due to fewer total frames, while larger-scale outdoor sequences incur additional I/O overhead from chunk management compared to indoor datasets.